ChameleonCloud/docs/source/user/project.rst

 allocation row, and then click *Recharge/Extend Allocation*.
 When requesting renewal or recharge of the allocations, we may ask you to update your :ref:`publications dashboard <manage-publications>`, so keeping it up to date now can save you time later!
+For questions about allocation management, visit our `Community Forum <https://forum.chameleoncloud.org>`_ or contact the :doc:`Help Desk <help>`.

 .. _view-charge: